-Usually, when a new generation of hardware releases, it has a shelf life before a majority switch to the newer generation of components.
+Usually, when a new generation of new hardware releases, it has a shelf life before a majority switch to the newer generation of components.
 You can find previous generations on sale in lower quantities at a somewhat stable resale value.
 Depending on the component type, the price can either skyrocket or stay relatively the same if the resale consumer market is abundant enough with offers.

 Due to this life cycle, processors and other components that aren't more than a few years old are often less supported on the manufacturer level.
 If anything is wrong with them, their value is either returned to the consumer or, in extreme cases, the consumer receives an upgrade to the part they originally sent in.
 This practice states a component is no longer viable for support and is starting its descent into obsoletion.